karthikmorri/Recipe-Reader/README.md

 # Recipe Reader

 # Description
-Recipe Ideas is a simple yet visually appealing recipe search application built using **JavaScript, HTML, and CSS**.
+Recipe Reader is a simple yet visually appealing recipe search application built using **JavaScript, HTML, and CSS**.
 It fetches recipes from the **MealDB API**, allowing users to search for dishes, view recipe details, and save favorites for later.

 # Features
 - Search for recipes by ingredient or dish name